Second microlocalization and Fredholm theory for the three-body problem: Introduction

-We remark that propagation of regularities, classically also known as propagation of singularities, has been intensely studied during in the late 1900s.
+We remark that propagation of regularity, classically also known as propagation of singularities, has been intensely studied in the late 1900s.
 See \cite{HormanderVolume3} and the reference therein for more details.
 A modern treatment can also be found in \cite{AndrasBook, PeterNotes}.
-On the other hand, radial point estimates were pioneered by Melrose in \cite{Melrose94}, although the uniformity of estimates weren't established until much later.
+On the other hand, radial point estimates were pioneered by Melrose in \cite{Melrose94}, though a natural precursor is the Mourre estimate (in fact, Melrose's radial point estimates could also be viewed as `microlocal Mourre estimates').
+See \cite{Mourre1,Mourre2} for the classical results of Mourre, and also the paper \cite{SimonNbody} of Perry--Sigal--Simon, in which they extend Mourre's results to the many-body setting.
+Nevertheless, microlocal estimates which contain both propagation of regularity and radial point estimates were not established until much later.